Starfish-develop/Starfish/README.md

 # Tasks and development

+## Completed

+Time the new libraries to see if we should bother keeping pyFFTW.
+Answer: for a large swath of spectrum, pyFFTW is only about 15% faster.
+Because the downsample method takes about twice as long, I don't think there is really much to be gained by the pyFFTW dependency.

 # Before the 1.0 paper release

-1. Time the new libraries to see if we should bother keeping PyFFTW

 2. Transfer the covariance kernels to velocity space
 3. Remove the h in the line kernel